 land DATA ASSIMILATION

 Data assimilation (DA) refers to a set of mathematical methods that merge the information from modeling and observations based on Bayes' theorem.
-Given both observed and modeled datasets, DA serves as a "smart" system that can automatically derive a more accurate estimation of the variable of interest than any single dataset possibly can, essentially by weighing the relative errors/uncertainties of the two datasets.
-Land DA is a young research area compared with the more mature DA in atmospheric and ocean sciences, due to the complex land surface processes and human activities.
-A nice introduction of DA is available in this Youtube video here.
+Given both observed and modeled datasets, DA serves as a "smart" system that can automatically derive a more accurate estimation than any single dataset possibly can, essentially by weighing the relative errors/uncertainties of the two datasets.
+Land DA is a young research area compared with the more mature DA in atmospheric science and ocean science due to the complex land surface processes and human activities.
+A nice introduction to DA is available in this Youtube video here.

-I develop DA systems for better estimates of key hydrologic and thermal fluxes and hydraulic properties in snow hydrology and river hydrology.
+I develop various DA systems to better estimate key hydrologic and thermal fluxes and hydraulic properties in snow hydrology and river hydrology.

 River is a critical element in the water cycle and the carbon cycle.
 Large rivers bred human civilizations many thousands of years ago, but until today, humans still do not have a coherent global observation or understanding of even the most basic hydrologic properties of rivers (e.g., discharge, depth).